tc39/proposal-import-attributes/README.md

 ### Should more than just strings be supported as attribute values?

-We could permit module attributes to have more complex values than simply strings, for example:
+We could permit import attributes to have more complex values than simply strings, for example:

 ```js
 import value from "module" with attr: { key1: "value1", key2: [1, 2, 3] };
 ```

-This would allow module attributes to scale to support a larger variety of metadata.
+This would allow import attributes to scale to support a larger variety of metadata.

 We propose to omit this generalization in the initial proposal, as a key/value list of strings already affords significant flexibility to start, but we're open to a follow-on proposal providing this kind of generalization.